zohirben/WCP2-Platform/README.md

 ## Features

 - Responsive design with Moroccan-inspired visual elements
-- Match schedules and venue information
+- Cultural landmarks and points of interest
 - Restaurant and accommodation recommendations
 - Transportation options and booking resources
 - User authentication system